 The type resolution algorithm starts by assigning all the type variables the bottom element of the type hierarchy, unknown, then repeatedly updating the variables to a greater element until all the constraints are satisfied, or when the algorithm finds that the set of constraints are not satisfiable.
-The kind of inequality constraints the algorithm can determine satisfiability are the ones with the greater term (the right side of the inequality) being a variable, or a constant.
+The algorithm can determine satisfiability for the kind of inequality constraints with the greater term (the right side of the inequality) being a variable, or a constant.
 The algorithm allows the left side of the inequality to contain monotonic functions of the type variables, but not the right side.
 The first step of the algorithm is to divide the inequalities into two categories, Cvar and Ccnst.
 The inequalities in Cvar have a variable on the right side, and the inequalities in Ccnst have a constant on the right side.
 In the example of figure 5.3, Cvar consists of:

 '''

-int \leq \alpha \text{Unknown}

-double \leq \beta

-\alpha \leq \gamma

-\beta \leq \gamma

-And Const consists of:

-\gamma \leq double

-\gamma \leq complex
+int \le \alphadouble \le \beta\alpha \le \gamma\beta \le \gammaAnd Ccnst consists of:

 '''

+$\gamma \leq double$ $\gamma \leq complex$

-The repeated evaluations are only done on Cvar, Ccnst are used as checks after the iteration is finished, as we will see later.
+The repeated evaluations are only done on Cvar.
+Ccnst are used as checks after the iteration is finished, as we will see later.
 Before the iteration, all the variables are assigned the value unknown, and Cvar looks like:

-''' int \le \alpha(unknown)

-double \le \beta(unknown)

-\alpha(unknown) \le \gamma(unknown)

-\beta(unknown) \le \gamma(unknown) '''
+$int \leq \alpha(unknown)$ double $\leq \beta(unknown)$ $\alpha(unknown) \leq \gamma(unknown)$ $\beta(unknown) \leq \gamma(unknown)$